Medically reviewed by Aimee Paik, MD

 So you’ve got your Apostrophe medication in hand and you’re eager to start your journey to clear skin, but how do you make the most out of this experience?
-It’s exciting to finally have products in hand that are clinically proven to clear acne.
-However it can be tricky to get started with prescription medication so we’ve synthesized our top tips from Dr. Aimee Paik on how she counsels her patients when they start acne treatment.
+After endless days of researching prescription skin care online, it’s exciting to finally have products in hand that are clinically proven to clear acne.
+However, it can be tricky to get started with prescription medication so we’ve synthesized our top tips from Dr. Aimee Paik on how she counsels her patients when they start acne treatment.

 Less is more!
 We often see patients using a full pump of medication, which is often too much product.
 This can further irritate your skin, making it more difficult to adjust to your new prescription.
 Always listen to the guidance your doctor gives you on usage.
 Here is how Dr. Paik counsels patients: “I let patients know to make sure to apply a pea-sized amount (~½ pump) to the face at bedtime.”
 She also has a strategy for evenly distributing product across the face, “I instruct them to dot the pea onto their forehead, cheeks and chin and to spread evenly avoiding the eyelids and corners of the nose and mouth.”

 Oral medications can be intimidating for some but can be life-changing for many people when topicals on their own don’t cut it.
 Apostrophe oral medications can be used short-term like doxycycline for inflammation or long-term like spironolactone for hormonal acne.
 These medications work best when taken consistently.
 Our top tips to stay consistent and minimize side effects is to:

 Set a daily reminder on your phone to ping you when it’s time to take your pills.
 You can also time it with things you do every day like when you eat dinner.

 Speaking of food, to minimize potential for stomach aches, take your oral medication with food.